-An outstanding view of Groot Constantia

-Inspired by European vineyards, Van der Stel envisioned Groot Constantia as a model farm dedicated to grape cultivation and the production of fine wines.
-Under his meticulous stewardship, Groot Constantia quickly gained renown for the quality of its wines, earning accolades from connoisseurs worldwide.

-Simon van der Stel's vision for Groot Constantia extended beyond winemaking to encompass agriculture, horticulture, and architecture.
+An outstanding view of Groot Constantia Inspired by European vineyards, Van der Stel envisioned his farm, Constantia, as a model farm dedicated to grape cultivation and the production of fine wines.
+Under his meticulous stewardship, Constantia quickly gained renown for the quality of its wines, earning accolades from connoisseurs worldwide.
+Simon van der Stel's vision for Constantia extended beyond winemaking to encompass agriculture, horticulture, and architecture.
 He introduced innovative farming techniques, cultivated exotic crops, and constructed elegant buildings that reflected the grandeur of the Dutch Golden Age.
-His commitment to excellence and innovation transformed Groot Constantia into a thriving estate admired for its beauty and productivity.

-A long season of struggle

-In 1712, Van der Stel died, and the estate was held at auction for over four days.
-The land was officially sold in three parts.
-The largest portion went to Bergvliet, while the land known today as Groot Constantia was sold to 73-year-old wealthy Swede, Oloff Bergh.
-The smallest portion, now known as Klein Constantia, was sold to Johan Jurgen Kotze.
+His commitment to excellence and innovation transformed Constantia into a thriving estate admired for its beauty and productivity.
+A long season of transition In 1712, Van der Stel died and, two years later, the estate was subdivided into three sections and sold at auction.
+Pieter de Meijer of the Dutch East India Company bought two of the sections, Bergyliet and Klein Constantia, while the portion known today as Groot Constantia, which included the Van der Stel buildings, was bought by a 73-year-old wealthy Swede, Captain Oloff Bergh.
 In 1724, Oloff Bergh died, and the farm was passed on to his wife, Anna de Koningh, the daughter of Batavian slaves.
 She became the first woman of mixed-race descent to own a wine farm in South Africa.
 However, she had no interest in wine-making and struggled to manage the property effectively.
-Groot Constantia fell into disrepair and the quality of the wine produced also suffered during this time.
+Groot Constantia fell into disrepair and the quality of the wine produced also suffered during this period.